Last Day: Embiid closing in history, NBA matchups to be set

 There are four Sunday games that will tell the tale, all 3:30 p.m.
 Eastern starts: Indiana at Brooklyn, Milwaukee at Cleveland, Washington at Charlotte and Atlanta at Houston.

-The Nets would be No. 7 with a win, and might get there with a loss as well.
+The Nets would be No. 7 with a win and might get there with a loss as well.
 Cleveland would be no worse than No. 8 with a win.
-The Cavaliers and Hornets could each be 7th, 8th, 9th or 10th.
+The Cavaliers and Hornets could each be 7th, 8th, 9th or 10th seeds.

 WEST RACE